 What it got wrong: Complex product pages

-What it got wrong: Low-res images
+What it got wrong: Low-resolution images

 Incorporating images can make a website more informative, engaging, and memorable — but they have to be high-resolution.
-Some of the images on Lipton's website are fuzzy and take a long time to load, showing broken image links for multiple seconds before being replaced by the actual images.
+Some of the pictures on Lipton's website are fuzzy and take a long time to load, showing broken image links for multiple seconds before being replaced by the actual images.

-Bad Movie Website Design
+Bad Website Design: Movies

 What it got wrong: Lack of credibility

-The items below the featured image look like navigation items, but if you click on any of them, they actually open up a new tab.
-Some are broken, and open up a blank tab.
-So your only choice is to exit the site, or scroll down the page.
-You'll see a bunch of images, GIFs, and hard-to-read text as you scroll.
-The media and info is only somewhat related to the film and ultimately distract from the main goal of the site, which is to get consumers to buy rights to use the film.
+The items below the featured image look like navigation items, but if you click on them, they open up a new tab.
+Some are broken and open up a blank tab.
+So your only choice is to exit the site or scroll.
+You'll see many images, GIFs, and hard-to-read text as you go.
+The media and info are only somewhat related to the film and ultimately distract from the site's primary goal: to get consumers to buy rights to use the film.